mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 This will define a so-called JPA entity, which basically represents a row in the "Article" database table.

+We can now implement the REST endpoint for REST clients to access the article resource.
+> **Note:** This step is completely optional and is actually not used by Vaadin, since Vaadin connectors use its internal JSON protocol (called UIDL) to communicate with components.
+Having REST may come handy though, since we can use it to examine the state of the database (using curl or wget).

-You need to add a REST endpoint for the article resource, just create a file `web/src/main/kotlin/com/example/vok/ArticleRest` which will look as follows:
+Just create a file `web/src/main/kotlin/com/example/vok/ArticleRest` which will look as follows:

 ```kotlin
 package com.example.vok